redgeneLauren/HTMLcourse-sample/Content/Chapter1HTMLStructureFacts.md

 3. Attributes

-    - An attribute defines a property of an `element`.
+    - An attribute defines the characteristics of an `element`.

     - Attributes are written inside the opening tag after the `element name`; they are made up of two parts: `name` and `value` and they are separated by an `=` equal sign.